 An industry leader in the battle against ransomware, Emsisoft Anti-Malware is able – unlike other anti-ransomware tools on the market – to intercept ransomware before it even touches your data.
 This lightweight, intuitive product makes use of advanced behavioral technology to identify ransomware patterns and stop suspicious activity before it can cause any harm.
-Better yet, you also get Surf Protection and a real-time File Guard to ensure no malware can get close to your most precious files.
+Better yet, you also get Web Protection and a real-time File Guard to ensure no malware can get close to your most precious files.

 Emsisoft users are automatically protected against both existing and emerging ransomware threats, but the company’s dedication to eradicating ransomware doesn’t end there.

 Emsisoft also offers an extensive database of free decrypter tools (40 at last count and growing) and are an associate partner of No More Ransom, a project committed to helping ransomware victims regain access to their data without having to submit to the criminals’ demands.

 Price: Free 30 day trial. $39.95 for one computer, one year.
 Decrypter tools are free.